 Apart from the Registers, probably the most significant records relate to Sufferings.
 These are factual records of imprisonment, fines, distraint of goods, excommunication and other penalties imposed for Friends’ religious beliefs.
 As sources for the early history of Quakerism they are invaluable.
 Libraries of Quaker and associated writings were also built up for spiritual and educational purposes.

 The Yorkshire Quaker Heritage Project undertook a survey of Quaker collections held by archives within Yorkshire (using the pre-1974 boundaries) as well as collections held elsewhere that relate to the region.
 The result was a research guide (959kb, PDF) to archives and published sources.
-(Please note the guide has not been updated since 2007 and so some of the website links may be out of date.
+Please note that the guide has not been updated since 2007 and so some of the website links may be out of date.

 Key collections at the History Centre include the Records of Pickering and Hull monthly meeting of the Society of Friends (ref U DQR), the Papers of Fred Fletcher, Quaker historian and researcher (ref U DFF) and Records of Hull Quaker Housing Association (ref U DHQ).